 There is a social aspect to grooming as dogs will more than likely interact with other dogs, along with the groomers themselves.
 As they are being washed and checked for common health issues, they are essentially receiving a gentle massage which helps to relax them and increases their general mood.
 During the process, professional groomers will also provide lots of reassurance and praises to keep them calm and hopefully make them feel good.

 The cleaner a dog’s fur and skin, the lower the chance of flea and parasite infestations, skin infections and allergies are to occur.
 Professional groomers should conduct a consultation to discuss your dog’s requirements, they will always use the correct treatments and products for your dog’s coat type but it is worth mentioning any allergies that your dog has.

 If you have regular appointments with a groomer, you shouldn’t need to wash your dog at home unless they become particularly dirty, or it has been recommended for flea or allergy treatments.
-However, you must use dog-friendly shampoo to wash your dogs, never human shampoo as this can cause damage, health problems and irritation.
+If you do need to wash your dog at home, we would recommend using natural products such as Houndsly Conditioning Shampoo to remove dirt and grease.
+You must use dog-friendly shampoo to wash your dogs, never human shampoo as this can cause damage, health problems and irritation.
 For more information on shampooing dogs, read our recent blog.

 As grooming allows professionals to get close to dogs, it can be the perfect time to check for any health concerns.
 As mentioned above, grooming a dog’s fur is essential due to the protective layer it provides for the dog’s sensitive skin and trimming nails helps to avoid infections and pain as long as the living part is kept intact.
 Other health checks that can be done while grooming include: